exherb/icons/README.md

 * target_path(optional) - the target path
 * baseline(optional) - baseline scale. the default is 3, and it's mean the source image is at @3x scale
 * type(optional) - icon type, the default is icon
-* devices(optional) - including only devices, the default is iOS
+* device(optional) - including only devices, the default is iOS
 * --zip(optional) - put icons into a zip file instead of directory

 ![screenshot](screenshots/icons_gui.png)